shawnweisfeld/RockPaperScissorsBoom/challenges/RunOnAzure.md

 ## Prerequisities

-1. [Challenge 2 - Run the app](./RunTheApp.md) should be done successfuly.
+1. [Challenge 3 - Move to Azure SQL Database](./MoveToAzureSql.md) should be done successfuly.

 ## Introduction